davidbedok/tileseteditor/.github/README.md

 - A pre-defined Slice (set of connected tiles) selected from any of the input TileSet image
 - A pre-defined Group (set of related tiles) selected from any of the input TileSet image

 In YATE there is no auto-arrangement of tiles.
 The user must define the coordinates (using drag&drop and similar handy options) for all the building blocks.
 This is quite important in a project, where the coordinates are hard coded, or the tileset will be used in [Tiled](https://www.mapeditor.org/) (or similar tool) to build a TileMap.
-The team can extend the used tileset image, or improve the graphics of any of tiles, without the risk of breaking the existing TileMaps.
+The team can extend the used tileset image, or improve the graphics of any of the tiles, without the risk of breaking the existing TileMaps.

 ## Technology